larklarky/CS50_webdev_project_5/README.md

 Backend
 -------
-- Using many-to-many relations in a database — in previous projects there was no need to use more complicated relations between models.
+- Using many-to-many relations in a database — in previous projects, there was no need to use more complicated relations between models.
 But in this application many-to-many relations were essential.
-For example not only in any fandom can there be a lot of works but also any work can have two or more fandoms.
+For example, not only in any fandom can there be a lot of works but also any work can have two or more fandoms.
 The same applies to other models.

 - Using the Django rest framework  — I chose to use the framework for two reasons.
-First of all because it would make work with data more convenient and fast.
-For example rest framework allows to configure more complex search and filtering through the data without much struggles.
+First of all, because it would make work with data more convenient and fast.
+For example, rest framework allows to configure a more complex search and filtering through the data without many struggles.
 Secondly, learning a new way to work with data.
-- API covered by tests.
+- API is covered by tests.